 We will take reasonable steps to ensure that your personal information is accurate, complete, up to date and relevant.
+For this purpose our staff may ask you to confirm that your contact details are correct when you participate in a consultation.
 We request that you let us know if any of the information we hold about you is incorrect or out of date.

 Personal information that we hold is protected by:

 - securing our premises;